-At Weil, a large proportion of the work of the banking group involves acting on leveraged buy-outs, whereby a company or business is acquired by a private equity firm using a high level of borrowed funds (debt).
-Weil’s role is to negotiate the loan documentation and associated security package on behalf of either the borrower or lender and manage the ongoing relationship between the parties as it develops over the life of the loan.
+Banking work can involve acting on leveraged buy-outs, whereby a company or business is acquired by a private equity firm using a high level of borrowed funds (debt).
+The banking lawyer’s role is to negotiate the loan documentation and associated security package on behalf of either the borrower or lender and manage the ongoing relationship between the parties as it develops over the life of the loan.

-The firm not only acts on deals where new money is being lent, but on deals to restructure or refinance existing debt, where the borrower may be in financial difficulty and unable to repay their loans, or, may wish to put in place new finance arrangements which are more closely aligned to their new business plan.
+Banking lawyers not only act on deals where new money is being lent, but on deals to restructure or refinance existing debt, where the borrower may be in financial difficulty and unable to repay their loans, or, may wish to put in place new finance arrangements which are more closely aligned to their new business plan.

-A typical Weil deal will require the lending of hundreds of millions of pounds by the largest financial institutions to top private equity institutions and it is unusual for a transaction to only involve the UK, as many clients and businesses operate internationally.
-This gives lawyers the opportunity to work with clients and lawyers from countries across the globe, in particular places where Weil has international offices.
-Frequently, this process is co-ordinated and driven by the team in London, which can be very rewarding.
+At City firms in particular, a banking deal may require the lending of hundreds of millions of pounds by the largest financial institutions to top private equity institutions and it is unusual for a transaction to only involve the UK, as many clients and businesses operate internationally.
+This gives banking lawyers the opportunity to work with clients and lawyers from countries across the globe, especially in places where a firm has international offices.
+Frequently, this process is co-ordinated and driven by the team in the UK, which can be very rewarding.

-One of the most interesting elements of a Weil banking transaction is working with the clients to structure the financing.
+One of the most interesting elements of a banking transaction is working with the clients to structure the financing.
 In the past few years traditional European banks have taken a more conservative view on lending, which in turn has led private equity institutions to explore other avenues of financing and innovative ways of structuring deals.
 This is always with a view to obtaining the best pricing and greatest flexibility for the business that is being financed.
 Financing options in Europe range from traditional European loans, to high-yield bonds, to accessing the US loan market.
-With a strong capital markets team and a close working relationship with the Weil New York office, the London banking team is particularly well placed to advise clients on a full range of different options.

 Another interesting feature of banking work, which is virtually unique to the discipline, is the requirement to understand the business of the borrower, and this is true regardless of whether you represent the borrower or the lender on any given matter.
 This is because a loan agreement lasts for several years, unlike many other complex commercial contracts which seek to address one specific event (for example a sale and purchase agreement).
 During the life of a loan, a business is developing, and therefore the loan agreement should aim to contemplate as many of those business changes as possible.
 This is fascinating and the result is that banking lawyers develop strong commercial awareness and business acumen.